|

 House Bill 719, which establishes new districts for the

 Mecklenburg Board of County Commissioners.
-They will be used for the
+They were used for the

 2012 elections.